 The Lancaster Family YMCA provides a broad range of services to support the health and well-being of people across our community, and we are uniquely positioned to tackle some of Lancaster County’s most pressing needs.
 We are committed to using our resources and expertise to move the needle in three critical areas – Closing the Achievement Gap, Safety Around Water for children and Chronic Disease Prevention and Recovery.

-View our 2018 Community Impact Report for details on what we have accomplished and our plans for expanding programs that support these priorities.
+View our 2018 Community Impact Report for details on how we have delivered on our mission promise over the past year.

 Closing the Academic Achievement Gap

 Children from low-income families have a proven “gap in learning” throughout their academic life as compared to their higher-income peers.
 A lack of financial resources to participate in quality Early Learning programs and ongoing Summer Enrichment experiences are factors that contribute to this problem.